Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Method

 Algorithm~\ref{alg:accelerated} provides the exact details for the inference procedure of our accelerated sampler for one iteration.
-We denote $ K^{+} $ to mean features instantiated on all processors, $ K^{\ast} $ to mean newly introduced features not yet instantiated on all processors, and $ K^{-} $ to represent the unoccupied features.
+We denote $ K^{+} $ to mean the set of features instantiated on all processors, $ K^{\ast} $ to mean the set of newly introduced features not yet instantiated on all processors, and $ K^{-} $ as the set to represent the unoccupied features.
 In the accelerated stage, each processor is allowed to accept new features--hence the subscript $ p $ in $ K^{\ast}_p $ and $ K^{-}_{p} $.
 Once the accelerated stage ends, only one processor $ p^{\ast} $, drawn uniformly, may sample new features while all other processor may only sample instantiated features.
-Furthermore, we assign cluster indicators for the features in $ K^{+} $ according to an uncollapsed sampler in order to maintain theoretical correctness of the algorithm.
+Furthermore, we assign feature indicators for the features in $ K^{+} $ according to an uncollapsed sampler in order to maintain theoretical correctness of the algorithm.
 Lastly, if the current iteration triggers a synchronization step, then all processors send summary statistics and new features to the master processor.
-The master processor samples new states for the global parameters and sends the new features to all the processors.
+The master processor samples new states for the global parameters, $ (\pi, \alpha, \theta) $.
+We sample the instantiated $ \pi_k $, from its conjugate update, and we sample the posterior of $ \alpha $ from the method described in \cite{West:1992}.
+For $ \theta $, if the choice of base measure $ H $ is conjugate to the likelihood of the model then we can sample accordingly from its conjugate update, otherwise we must update $ \theta $ according to a non-conjugate method (ex: Metropolis-Hastings, Hamiltonian Monte Carlo).
+After sampling the global parameters, we send the updated parameters and newly introduced features to all the processors.